 ‘You know me old sport, where there is adventure there is always George Stamford.’

 ‘You need not ask me Charles you should know that by now.’ said Gerald.

 ‘And I will certainly come.’ said Robert sitting up in his seat.

 ‘Outstanding Master Robert, we will make a hunter out of you yet.
 There was a detail I omitted from my earlier report.
 One of the tigers had a long gash down the front of his leg, nothing to impede it, superficial, but easily visible in its current state due to the flesh still being exposed.
-It must have been done recently and fortunately for me it was the one who got away who bore it.’
+It must have been done recently and fortunately for me it was the one who escaped who bore it.’

-‘Excellent spot Charles, that is a useful bit of knowledge.’
+‘Excellent spot Charles, that is a useful bit of knowledge.’ said Gerald.

 ‘Oh what is that?’ said George scratching his ginger hair.

 ‘That I be the man who kills the beast of course.’